Spring in Calaveras is way too fun to miss…

 Have more time in the area?
 Here are a few other suggestions…

 Snowshoe in the Spring.
 On one end of Calaveras the wildflowers will be blooming and on the other, there will still be mountains of snow, perfect for snowshoeing in short sleeves.
 In the Spring, favorite summer hikes like Mt.
 Reba and Inspiration Point near Lake Alpine offer stunning views of snow-capped peaks as far as meets the eye.
 Leave from the gate at the end of Hwy.
 4, which is usually closed until Memorial Day Weekend.
+Check road conditions here to see if the highway is open.

 Paddle Pardee.
 While some try to hang on to their snow sports for as long as they can, others have a chance to launch their kayaks and start welcoming in summer.
 Put your boat in at Pardee Reservoir, a scenic low-elevation lake with several fingers that are ideal for flat-water paddling and exploring.